8 Ways to Fix Windows 10 100% Disk Usage in Task Manager

 2. Then go to Change plan settings -> Change advanced power settings

-3. Afterward, choose High Performance from the drop-down list and also Keep all other settings as default.
+3. Afterward, Choose High Performance from the drop-down list and Keep all other settings as default.

 For High Performing PC, You need to Delete System Error Memory Dump Files now.